alexander-schranz/composer-optional-dependencies/README.md

 This way even `composer` is not supporting directly optional dependencies, we can over the `conflict` section of `composer.json` make sure that only compatible versions of our optional requirements are installed.

-Over `suggest` or with  require an `implementation` like in the above section [here](#the-composer-provide-feature), composer would also tell the enduser which adapters exist or are suggested by us to be used.

 A good website to find the correct constraint for your `conflict` part is [https://semver.madewithlove.com/](https://semver.madewithlove.com/).

+Over `suggest` or with  require an `implementation` like in the above section [here](#the-composer-provide-feature), composer would also tell the enduser which adapters exist or are suggested by us to be used with our integration bundle.

 I hope I could help to understand how to avoid optional dependencies and how to handle them with composer.

-If you have any feedback or questions add it to the Twitter Thread here or write an issue on this Repository.
+If you have any feedback or questions add it to the Twitter Thread [here](https://twitter.com/alex_s_/status/1640429500763611153) or write an issue on [this](https://github.com/alexander-schranz/composer-optional-dependencies/issues/new) Repository.

+Interested in other articles from me.
+Go to the [`alexander-schranz-article` topic](https://github.com/topics/alexander-schranz-article).